 Youth Night at the Opera Chaperones

 These select dress rehearsals are open to youth groups in late June and July.
-Chaperones may assist with pre-performance educational activities, distribute flyers, support Pueblo Opera Program activities or sell refreshments.
+Chaperones may assist with pre-performance educational activities, distribute flyers, support Pueblo Opera Program activities.

 Volunteers work with Santa Fe Opera staff and our Artists-in-Residence on local youth projects.
 These projects are site-based partnerships with area schools and volunteers are used on an as-needed basis during the off-season.